Dementia: Risk factors

+Many of the risk factors are potentially modifiable.
+They include some that may be only partially causal but if they were all addressed nearly a half of dementia cases could be prevented.
+And a decreased risk is also possible for those with a genetic risk.
+Depression may be seen as a prodromal symptom or as a modifiable risk factor.
 The two most modifiable risk factors for dementia are physical inactivity and lack of cognitive stimulation.
-Physical activity, in particular aerobic exercise, is associated with a reduction in age-related brain tissue loss, and neurotoxic factors thereby preserving brain volume and neuronal integrity.
+Physical activity, in particular aerobic exercise, is associated with a reduction in age-related brain tissue loss, and neurotoxic factors.
 Cognitive activity strengthens neural plasticity and together they help to support cognitive reserve.
-The neglect of these risk factors diminishes this reserve.
+Multicomponent therapy (MCT) including aerobics, balance training, and strength training, has been shown to improve independence for activities of daily living and quality of life.
+MCT also helps to minimize the risk of falls.